This course is studied 100% online

 The assessment is a 5000 word critical appraisal of one chosen piece of contemporary research and a synthesis of the findings in relation to other related evidence within the wider context of literature in a chosen area of interest.

-The Major Project is central to the Masters award and enables you to demonstrate your ability to synthesise learning from previous modules.
-You will use this learning as the basis for planning, conducting and writing up a research or work-based project.
-This is the opportunity for you to demonstrate the ability to raise significant and meaningful questions in relation to your chosen topic and a critical understanding of research methods and their relationship to knowledge.
-You will also be in a position to develop solutions to ethical dilemmas likely to arise in your research or professional practice and to expand existing knowledge to contribute to the development of best practice.
+The Major Project is central to the Masters award and allows you to demonstrate your ability to synthesise learning from previous modules.
+You’ll use this learning as the basis for planning, conducting and writing up a literature review, using an enhanced approach to research or a work-based project.
+This is the opportunity for you to demonstrate your ability to raise significant and meaningful questions in relation to your chosen topic and a critical understanding of research methodology and its relation to knowledge.
+You’ll be able to develop solutions to ethical dilemmas likely to arise in your research or professional practice.
+As well as expanding existing knowledge to contribute to the development of best practice and critiquing primary research.